Russian submarine Irkutsk: Construction and career

 K-132 Irkutsk, which was being modernized at the Far Eastern Zvezda plant, returned to the Pacific Fleet in 2019, Interfax-AVN reported, citing a source in the shipbuilding industry.
 Irkutsk was being modernized at the Zvezda shipyard according to the Project 949AM.
 The ship was able to return to service two years later than planned.
 In reality, the start of the repair of Irkutsk was announced in the press service of the enterprise only on 30 July 2019.
 In a planned manner, work was underway to troubleshoot and repair ship fittings, general ship devices, steering drives.
 The deadline for the delivery of the nuclear submarine is set for 2022.

 During his working trip, Deputy Defense Minister Alexei Krivoruchko visited the enterprises of the military–industrial complex of the Far East.
 The main goal is to verify the fulfillment by enterprises of the state defense order of 2019.
 Summing up the visit to the Far Eastern shipbuilding cluster, Krivoruchko told reporters that Irkutsk, which was being upgraded at the Zvezda shipyard to the Project 949AM level, would be equipped with a universal launch complex that will allow the use of Zircon hypersonic missiles.
 The service life of the vessel will, reportedly, be extended by ten years.
 The submarine is scheduled to be handed over to the Pacific Fleet in 2023.

 On 23 June 2022, it was reported the submarine started post-refit sea trials.
 Modernised Irkutsk will carry 48 missiles.
+However, the reports of her return to service may have been false and, in 2025, she was reported to have decommissioned.